mvpoorna/php-email-with-attachment/README.md

-# php-email-with-attachment
+# Email with attachment in php
-Email with attachment in php
+Sending Email with form data with attachment in php mail function.